“After cheating?” Bambam yanks changes surname amid separation rumours

-Bambam Yanks off Teddy A’s Surname From Her Name, Reverts to Her Own, Fans React: “So This Is True?”
+Bambam Yanks off Teddy A’s Surname As She Changes Her Name, Fans React: “So This Is True?”

-- Actress and former BBNaija star Bambam has sparked online buzz after appearing to drop husband’s surname
+- Actress and former BBNaija star Bambam sparked online buzz after appearing to drop husband’s surname

 - The change was noticed in the cast credit of a recent movie she featured in

-- The development comes amid recent social media observations on the couple’s marriage
+- The development came amid recent social media observations on the couple’s realationship

 Former Big Brother Naija star and actress Bambam has sparked fresh conversations online after appearing to drop her husband Teddy A’s surname and revert to her birth name.